01 of 10

 09 of 10

 Recipes often remind you to do this, but when you're mixing batter in a stand mixer, you're trying to mix the ingredients together as thoroughly as possible, and this doesn't happen if significant parts of the mixture, like butter, eggs, or sugar, are stuck to the sides of the bowl.
-Fortunately, it's a simple matter to stop the mixer every 30 seconds or so and scrape down the sides — as long as you remember to do it.
+Fortunately, it's a simple matter to stop the mixer every 30 seconds or so and scrape the mixing bowl—as long as you remember to do it.

 10 of 10